jotavare/jotavare.github.io/docs/x86_assembly_nasm/x86_processor_architecture.md

 Also we have **3 processor modes** in **x86 architecture**:

-### **Protected Mode**
+- **Protected Mode**:
   - Protected mode is the native processor state for x86 devices.
   - It's the primary mode for most programming tasks on x86 devices.
   - Allows multiple processes to run concurrently.
   - Each process has its own memory section and cannot directly access the memory of other processes.
   - Prevents illegal operations that could lead to process failure or system instability.

-### **Real Address Mode**
+- **Real Address Mode**:
   - Implemented in early Intel programming environments.
   - Facilitates direct hardware access, useful for low-level hardware interactions.
   - Typically, programmers remain in protected mode unless direct hardware access is required, then switch to real address mode temporarily.

-### **System Management Mode**
+- **System Management Mode**:
   - Provides an operating system environment for specific chip designs.
   - Utilized for tasks like power management and security.
   - Tailored for particular chip architectures, enabling chip-specific operating system functionalities.

 ----